 4 Strategies to Consider When eBay Items Aren't Selling

-eBay has said in webinars, on eBay Radio, and in announcements, that offering a 30-day return policy pushes listings up in your search results.
-Cassini, the eBay search engine, sees stores with a 30-day or longer return policy as more customer friendly, and eBay wants buyers to have the most pleasant experience on eBay as possible.
-On the other hand, less than a 30-day return policy, or no return policy, results in being pushed down in search. eBay punishes sellers with seven- or 14-day return policies, or no policy at all.
+eBay has covered this in webinars, broadcast it on eBay Radio, and made it clear in announcements: Offering a 30-day return policy pushes listings up in your search results.
+Cassini, the eBay search engine, sees stores with a 30-day or longer return policy as more customer-friendly, and eBay wants buyers to have the most pleasant experience on eBay as possible.
+On the other hand, less than a 30-day return policy, or no return policy, results in being pushed down in search. eBay looks less favorably on sellers with seven- or 14-day return policies, or no policy at all.

 So sellers must look at the big picture here and understand that the total gain is much more valuable than a few losses on returns.
 Remember, if an item is returned, you can always sell it again.
-And make sure to include a disclaimer on returns that the item must be returned in original condition for a full refund.
+And if you do offer returns, you should also make sure to include a disclaimer that any item that’s sent back must be returned in the original condition in which received to be eligible for a full refund.

-Best offer is comparable to a reverse auction.
-The seller sets a price on the item, but buyers can submit offers.
-Granted, some offers are ridiculous and very low, but it is all part of the game.
-Who wouldn't want to get an item as cheaply as possible?
-Buyers on eBay are always looking for a deal.
-If you aren’t using best offer, you are missing opportunities.
-Don't take low offers personally.
-This is business.
+The Best Offer option is comparable to a reverse auction.
+The seller sets a base price on the item, but buyers can submit offers.
+Granted, some offers are ridiculous and very low, but the good thing about that is that you get to set the threshold of what you’ll accept.
+Any offers that come in for less than that amount automatically get rejected.
+Buyers on eBay are always looking for a deal, and if you aren’t using the Best Offer option, you are missing opportunities.

-Some buyers won't even look at listings that don't have best offer, so you are losing buyers right off the bat.
-Also, some people want to make sure they are dealing with a human being, so don't use auto-decline.
-As soon as you set a threshold, if an offer comes in one penny below that, and you are using auto-decline, you won't even see the offer and it will be automatically rejected.
-Unless you have thousands of items in your store and replying to offers is taking a huge amount of time, it is better to manually reply to every offer that comes in.
+Some buyers won't even look at listings that don't have the best offer option, so you are losing buyers right off the bat.
+Also, some people want to make sure they are dealing with a human being, so you may want to set a threshold lower to avoid missing offers and the chance to negotiate.
+If an offer comes in one penny below the price you set, it will be automatically rejected.
+Unless you have thousands of items in your store and replying to offers is taking a huge amount of time, it is better to reply to every offer that comes in manually.